 This prepares me for the moment when something does happen I’m not caught off guard, unable to cope or perform.
 I’ll have a rough game plan as to what I need to do because I’ve already played it out in my mind.

 Don’t get it twisted, I don’t mope around all day thinking of terrible things that could happen.
-Just recognize that you should periodically immerse in a shitty scenario and ensure you’ve got the fortitude to not only handle it but rather come out on top.
+I’ve just recognized that you should periodically immerse in a shitty scenario and ensure you’ve got the fortitude to not only handle it but rather come out on top.

 I love my wife, if she were to cheat I’m ready for it and will survive.